kotfic/i2b2_evaluation_scripts/README.md

                          Recall         1.0 (0.0)      1.0
                          F1             1.0            1.0
 ```

-(Well, not exactly like this, unless your system is perfect.)

 The script evaluates the accuracy of your tags based on tag type
 and all the attributes (except ID).
 If you want to get more details